pavanr1456/demo-ruby-react-app/README.md

   - Navigate to details of requisition

-- Users can add items to the new items to existing Requisitions
+- Users can add new items to existing Requisitions

 - **Validations:**